You have reached an assistive resource

 It's about WHO'S in it with us.

 BOTTOM LINE: Wherever we organists are expected to serve a worship congregation or similar group, even if part-time, what we do for them is a ministry which sits squarely upon a biblical foundation.
 Such foundation occasions, if not demands, a modicum of understanding of its immutable principles no matter where our playing manages to take us.
 This is because the devil has his own flock of miscreants in sheep's clothing who happen to occupy pulpits where they promulgate their own brand of biblical eisegesis and/or legalism, making the simplicity of Paul's gospel of no effect (2Cor.
 11:13-15).
-These individuals may be seminary adepts, they may be attired in clerical robes, they may be standing behind a sacred desk, they may speak with authority and confident reassurance, but much of what they're promoting does not in fact square with what's in the Word of God.
-This includes such things as: the prosperity gospel, universalism [ALL people will be saved], replacement theology [the church has replaced Israel as the people of God], fake "scripture" super-added to the Bible, tampering with biblical wording, forced tithing, money required as tithe, selling Christ door to door, no triune Godhead, no pre-existent Christ, Jesus died on a pole not a cross, no sinful nature from birth, the human soul is mortal, worldwide revival in the end times, the church is appointed to wrath [no rapture], salvation depends upon works, salvation in Christ can be lost, multiple recitation of prayers, performing penances, praying to intercessors, praying for the dead, sins were forgiven AT the cross of Christ, love is "the God we seek," and Paul was wrong about some things.
-Not a few well-meaning organists are knowingly (or unknowingly) tangled up with a very great deal of this and owe it to themselves to take a step back, consider what their music-making is helping to make meaningful, then examine themselves whether they be in the faith, and notice how closely their music ministry, as currently exercised, serves the inerrant truths found in the Bible.
-When Christ begins to live His life in us, and we in Him, we will sense His presence within us without question, God will speak to us through the pages of the Bible like never before, and much of the veil in our understanding will be supernaturally lifted, but, whatever comes,
+These individuals may be seminary adepts, they may be attired in clerical robes, they may be standing behind a sacred desk, they may speak with authority and confident reassurance, but much of what they're promoting has their congregation soaking in bad teaching because it does not in fact square with what's in the Word of God.
+This includes such things as: the prosperity gospel, universalism [ALL people will be saved], replacement theology [the church has replaced Israel as the people of God], fake "scripture" super-added to the Bible, tampering with biblical wording, forced tithing, money required as tithe, selling Christ door to door, no triune Godhead, no pre-existent Christ, Jesus died on a pole not a cross, no sinful nature from birth, the human soul is mortal, worldwide revival in the end times, the church is appointed to wrath [no rapture], salvation depends upon works, salvation in Christ can be lost, multiple recitation of prayers, performing penances, praying to intercessors, praying for the dead, sins were forgiven AT the cross of Christ, love is "the God we seek," and Paul was wrong, just to name a few.
+Many well-meaning organists are unknowingly (or perhaps knowingly) tangled up with a very great deal of this and owe it to themselves to take a step back, consider what their music-making is helping to make meaningful, then examine themselves whether they be in the faith, noticing how closely their music ministry, as currently exercised, serves inerrant biblical truth.
+When Christ begins to live His life in us, and we in Him, we will experience a definite, profound sense of His presence within us, God will speak to us through the pages of the Bible like never before, and much of the veil in our understanding will be supernaturally lifted.
+But whatever this world may leave on our doorstep we should never ever, repeat NEVER

-and destroy our interest.
+let ANYONE destroy our interest.

 Any other musical abilities of ours